Senior Landscape Architect/Project Manager - Chicago

 • Project Health: create and proactively manage project work plans (project schedules, fee, deliverables, etc.).

-• Anticipation: mater and effective application of our processes (Hoerr Schaudt Playbooks)
+• Anticipation: master and effective application of our processes (Hoerr Schaudt Playbooks)

 • Quality Control: Maintain overall design intent and standards throughout the process collaborating with internal project teams when needed per Hoerr Schaudt Playbooks.